anthonywithah/chase-the-legend/README.md

-# Releases
+# Download, Print, Play

-Download the latest Release for all the documentation you need to play this game.
+Download the latest files from the Releases section for all the documentation you need to play this game.

 - **Chase The Legend poster**:
 - **Chase The Legend Scoreboard**: Track all of your wins, also contains Quick Start Rules